fleetdm/fleet/handbook/product/README.md

 - **Schedule**: the bug should be prioritized in the next sprint if there's engineering capacity for it.
 - **De-prioritized**: the issue will be closed and the necessary subsequent steps will be initiated.
 This might include updating documentation and informing the community.

-The Head of Product Design meets with the CEO and Director of Product Development to discuss and finalize the outcomes for the churned bugs.
+The Head of Product Design meets with the CEO to discuss and finalize the outcomes for the churned bugs.

 Once outcomes have been approved by the CEO, The Head of Product Design will complete the churned bug clean-up ritual.
 Below are the steps for each category:
 - **Schedule**: Product Operations should remove the `:product` label, move the bug ticket to the 'Sprint backlog' column on the bug board, and assign it to the appropriate group's Engineering Manager so that it can be prioritized into the sprint backlog.